Sexual Violence Policy

 In addition to following the emergency response protocol listed on page 6 of this Policy, above, students are to immediately report all incidents of sexual violence in writing to a BFC Human Resources representative.
 If a BFC Human Resources representative is the person engaging in the violence, then the Associate/Member should report the matter to BFC’s General Manager.

-The BFC recognizes that whether a particular course of conduct constitutes Sexual Violence or breach of this Policy, this requires a factual determination.
+BFC recognizes that whether a particular course of conduct constitutes Sexual Violence or breach of this Policy, this requires a factual determination.
 BFC also recognizes that false accusations can have serious effects on innocent persons.
 If, after investigation, it is clear that a complainant has deliberately or negligently made a false accusation, the complainant may be subject to appropriate discipline up to and including dismissal from BFC related or authorized training, programs or activities.
-However, any complaint made in good faith, which results in a finding that the complaint was not substantiated and/or that there was no discrimination, harassment or violence, this shall not result in adverse BFC-related consequences for the complainant.
+However, any complaint made in good faith, which results in a finding that the complaint was not substantiated and/or that there was no discrimination, harassment or violence, shall not result in adverse BFC-related consequences for the complainant.

 Education and Training